SexyBack: Music

 Timberlake described "SexyBack" as "an experiment gone right from the sort of synthesizer influence to the distorted vocals", adding that it was "one of the songs that the more you listen to it its just hook after hook after hook.
 Its just one of those 'flow off the top of your head' tracks, in terms of melody.
 We wanted to keep it loose and not too rehearsed, it's one of those very experimental records though."
 Timberlake revealed that he went "left", regarding going more rock, not in how he developed the song, but in the way he sang the song.
 "I wanted to sing the song like a rock and roll singer, not an R&B singer.
 That's the approach."
 The day before recording, Timberlake and Timbaland had listened to David Bowie's "Rebel Rebel" and the Rapture's "House of Jealous Lovers".
 Timberlake wanted to achieve the songs' "raw energy".
 Timberlake said that he modeled himself on Bowie and Prince, and described the song as Bowie and David Byrne "covering" James Brown's 1970 song "Sex Machine".
 Timberlake said that the song "doesn't qualify as rock or straight funk" and that he was happy with the description "club funk".
 He was "keen for a new musical direction" following the release of his first album, Justified.
 "I listened to the radio for a few months and thought, 'All this sounds like shit, what do I want to hear?'.
 That's really all I did.
 Everything's [sic] got so repetitive, everything sounds the same.
 I had to create something unique otherwise there's no point putting it out."

 "SexyBack" is an "urgent, pulsing track, a cocktail of soaring, distorted vocals and heavy, electronic chords threaded together with rap", according to Camilla Long from The Observer.
-The song is composed in the key of A major — and is set in time signature of common time with a tempo of 117 beats per minute.
+The song is performed in the key of F major (in the A Phrygian mode), and is set in time signature of common time with a tempo of 117 beats per minute.
 The song's musicscape includes two-note dirty electronic riffs, "leapfrogging keyboards", beat box sound, and incorporates the "same leaky faucet" sounds of musician Obie Trice's 2004 song "The Setup".
 In addition, the track features Timbaland on backing vocals.

 Timberlake's voice in the song is processed, slowed down to where his voice is unrecognizable, with muffled vocals.
 The song also features Timberlake's "low register distorted vocals."
 Timberlake revealed that the vocals in the song were influenced by Prince.